prio-data/views_pipeline/README.md

 ## Pipeline Documentation
-More detailed documentation on the pipeline and its components can be found in the folder [`documentation`](https://github.com/prio-data/views_pipeline/tree/main/documentation).
-There are currently entries covering:
+High-level documentation on the pipeline and its components can be found in the folder [`documentation`](https://github.com/prio-data/views_pipeline/tree/main/documentation).
+Additionally, refer to READMEs and docstrings of various functions and classes in the source code.
-- Beginner Guide on Terminology
-- Model Documentation
-- Pipeline Documentation

-## Other Documentation
-This pipeline repository relies on a lot of previous work documented in other papers and repositories.

-The fatalities model generates forecasts for state-based armed conflict during each month in a rolling 3-year window.
+The operational fatalities model generates forecasts for state-based armed conflict during each month in a rolling 3-year window.
 The latest iteration, currently in production, is called [Fatalities002](https://viewsforecasting.org/early-warning-system/models/fatalities002/).

 The following links cover **modelling documentation** for Fatalities002: